+Description

+You are being invited to participate in this research study because you are getting treatment [or will be getting treatment for] prostate cancer.

+Being in this research study is voluntary and you can choose not to participate.

 Purpose

 Fatigue is a common side effect of cancer and its treatment.
 This symptom can have a negative impact on your health-related quality of life.
 The cause of fatigue in people receiving treatment for cancer is poorly understood.
 Therefore, the purpose of this study is to explore genetic and biologic markers that might contribute to fatigue in men with metastatic prostate cancer scheduled to receive treatment.

-In this study, you will be asked to complete 3 study visits:
+Methods

+This study involves 3 visits:

 1. Before the start of your cancer treatment